TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lab.md

 To get the third to last element: `(len(my_list)-1) - 2`

-## Bonus
+### Bonus!
-Create a function reverse_strings_in_list.
+Create a function `reverse_strings_in_list`.
 This function will input a list of strings you want to reverse.
-The function will reverse the strings in the list by calling the my_reverse function in a loop.
+The function will reverse the strings in the list by calling the `my_reverse` function in a loop.